 The second group, the apostles of Christ, are those outside of the twelve, and this evidence comes from one verse in Acts (Barnabas in 14:4) and Paul’s passing references in his writings.
 He seemed to assume a very broad definition, including himself and many others.
 So let’s not build up a thick wall between them and the next possible class.

 Some interpreters see a third class, the apostles of the churches or church apostles.
 They were commissioned by the churches or by Paul, for example.
-They may even be considered traveling church planters or church overseers who superintended Paul’s churches (plural) that he himself had originally planted, to ensure growth, correct doctrine, and appoint elders and deacons.
 They represent the nontechnical use of apostle: representatives or messengers or delegates.
 Examples of this kind of apostle are Titus, Epaphroditus, and Timothy.
-They may be considered emissaries or “sent ones,” so they may not be apostles ina formal sense.
+They may be considered emissaries or “sent ones,” so they may not be apostles in a formal sense.

 In 1 Cor.
 12:28 Paul wrote that God placed in the church first apostles.
-This verse seems general and open, not restrictive.
+“And God has placed in the church first of all apostles, second prophets, third teachers” […] (NIV).
+This verse seems general and open, not restrictive, because the context of 1 Corinthians 12 is the Spirit distributing gifts as he wills.

 It is possible that a fourth class exists, like John Mark and Priscilla and Aquila and even the apostles that “wisdom” sent to the ancient Israelites, but this class is problematic unless one has a very broad definition of the term “apostle.”

-To clarify matter, the next two verses seem to narrow down “apostle” a select group.
+To clarify matter, the next two verses seem to narrow down “apostle” to a select group.

 7..
 Two key verses that restrict apostleship